in28minutes/cloud.in28minutes.com/_posts/2020-06-06-aws-elb-asg.md

 ## Introducing ALB Auto Scaling Groups
-![](/images/aws/ec2/4-elb-target-groups.png)
-- Target Groups are configured with a static set of instances.
+Target Groups are configured with a static set of instances.
 How do you scale out and scale in **automatically**?
 - Configure a Auto Scaling Group

+![](/images/aws/ec2/4-elb-target-groups.png)

 ## ALB Auto Scaling Groups
-![](/images/aws/ec2/5-elb-autoscaling-groups_new.png)
-- Auto Scaling Group responsibilities:
+Here are some of the important Auto Scaling Group responsibilities:
 - **Maintain** configured number of instances (using periodic health checks)
 	- If an instance goes down, ASG launches replacement instance
 - **Auto scale** to adjust to load (scale-in and scale-out based on auto scaling policies)

+![](/images/aws/ec2/5-elb-autoscaling-groups_new.png)

+Important things to note:
 - ASG can launch On-Demand Instances, Spot Instances, or both
 	- **Best Practice**: Use Launch Template
 - An ELB can distribute load to **active instances** as ASG expands and contracts based on the load
-- **DEMO:** Creating Auto Scaling Groups

 ## Auto Scaling Components
 ![](/images/aws/ec2/5-elb-autoscaling-groups_new.png)

+Important Auto Scaling Components include:
 - **Launch Configuration/Template**
 	- EC2 instance size and AMI
 - **Auto Scaling Group**